geodynamics/aspect/benchmarks/tosi_et_al_2015_gcubed/doc/tosi_et_al_2015_gcubed.md

-#### The Tosi et al.&nbsp;benchmarks
+#### The Tosi et al. benchmarks

 *This section was contributed by Anne Glerum.*

-This section discusses the viscoplastic thermal convection benchmarks described by Tosi et al.&nbsp;(Tosi et al. 2015).
-The five benchmarks extend those of Blankenbach et al.&nbsp;(Blankenbach et al. 1989) with temperature-, pressure- and strain rate-dependent rheology.
+This section discusses the viscoplastic thermal convection benchmarks described by Tosi et al. (Tosi et al. 2015).
+The five benchmarks extend those of Blankenbach et al. (Blankenbach et al. 1989) with temperature-, pressure- and strain rate-dependent rheology.
 As the results are published in the original paper, we limit ourselves to a brief description of the setup and results of the first 2 benchmark cases.